 Part Time Evening Program The part time evening program at Indiana University Northwest enables student to complete the foundation and intermediate curriculum (the first 30 credit hours of the program) over two calendar years.
 Students begin the program in late August.
 Subsequent classes and internships are held during the week (usually Monday through Thursday or online).
 Part time evening students are also required to complete the concentration curriculum (the final 30 credit hours of the program) over the course of the third calendar year, although students may elect to extend course work and internships up to four years.

-Advanced Standing Program Students holding undergraduate social work degrees may be eligible for this program, which begins during the second summer session (first week of July).
+Advanced Standing Program Students holding undergraduate social work degrees may be eligible for this program, which begins during the Fall semester.
 The following are specific requirements for consideration for admission to the advanced standing program:

 - Graduation within five years from a baccalaureate social work program accredited (or admitted to candidacy for accreditation) by the Council on Social Work Education.